jessmitch42/example-docs-docusaurus/docs/endpoints/retrieve-ad-creatives.md

 ### Parameters

-No body or query parameters are required (or permitted) for this endpoint.
+No body or path parameters are required (or permitted) for this endpoint.

 ### Request examples